 Ingredient Notes and Substitutions

-How to Make the Cookies
+How to Make Oatmeal Cookies for Dogs

-- Line a baking sheet with parchment paper or a silicone mat.
+- Preheat your oven to 350°F and line a baking sheet with parchment paper or a silicone baking mat.

-- Repeat with the remaining dough.
+- Repeat with the rest of the dough.

 How to Store the Cookies and How Long They Last

-Can people eat these dog oatmeal cookies?
+Can people eat these oatmeal cookies?

 More Homemade Dog Treat Recipes